What Is the Circle of Doom in Public Speaking (and How to Avoid It)

 You replay and overanalyse the mistake afterwards.

-You go into your next talk trying to avoid it happening again.
+You go into your next presentation trying to avoid it happening again.

 The tension you feel causes the same problem to repeat.

 And the more it repeats, the more you believe it defines you.
-That’s the Circle of Doom, a self-perpetuating loop of fear.
+That is the Circle of Doom, a self perpetuating loop of fear.

-The Circle of Doom doesn’t always appear overnight, it can build gradually through repetition.
-One difficult talk turns into a story you tell yourself, and that story becomes your internal script.
-Each time you speak, you’re not just facing your audience, you’re facing the memory of your last uncomfortable experience.
-The more you replay that story, the more power it holds.
-What started as one tough moment becomes a pattern of self-protection that limits your growth.
-Understanding that this is a learned response, not a fixed trait, is the first step toward breaking it.
-Once you see the pattern for what it is, you can begin replacing it with a healthier one built around progress, not perfection.
+The Circle of Doom rarely appears overnight; it builds gradually through repetition.
+One difficult presentation turns into a story you tell yourself, and that story becomes your internal script.
+Each time you speak, you are not just facing your audience, you are facing the memory of your last uncomfortable experience.
+The more you replay the story, the more power it holds.
+What started as one tough moment becomes a pattern of self protection that limits your growth.
+Understanding that this is a learned response, not a fixed trait, is the first step to breaking it.
+Once you see the pattern for what it is, you can start replacing it with a healthier one built around progress, not perfection.

 Step 1: Something Goes Wrong

-Every speaker has moments that don’t go to plan.
+Every speaker has moments that do not go to plan.
 You might lose your train of thought, feel your heart race, or notice a few people looking bored.

-These moments feel huge when you’re the one on stage, but most audiences barely notice.
-The problem isn’t the mistake, it’s what happens afterwards.
+These moments feel huge when you are the one on stage, but most audiences barely notice.
+The problem is not the mistake but what happens afterwards.

 Step 2: You Reflect and Replay

-After the talk, your mind replays the mistake.
+After the presentation, your mind replays the mistake.
 Instead of remembering the strong start or the moment people nodded in agreement, you zoom in on that one slip.

-This isn’t a flaw in your character, it’s your brain’s negativity bias.
-Humans naturally give more weight to negative experiences than positive ones.
-It’s a survival instinct, but in public speaking, it works against you.
+This is not a flaw in your character, it is your brain's negativity bias.
+We naturally give more weight to a negative experience than a positive one.
+It is a survival instinct, but in public speaking it works against you.

 Step 3: Fear Takes Over

 When your next presentation approaches, the same memory resurfaces.
-You go in with one goal: don’t let that happen again.
+You go in with one goal: do not let that happen again.

 The Hidden Trigger: Watching Yourself Back

-Recording and watching yourself speak can be useful, but not when you are building confidence.
-Most people aren’t fair judges of themselves.
+Recording and watching yourself speak can be useful, but not when you are still building confidence.
+Most people are not fair judges of themselves.

-When you rewatch a talk, you don’t see the confident moments.
-You see the one line you stumbled over, the stroke of your hair, the slight hand movement that looked awkward.
+When you rewatch a recording, you do not see the confident moments.
+You see the one line you stumbled over, the touch of your hair, the slight hand movement that looked awkward.
 You become your own harshest critic.

-You would never tell another speaker, “That pause made you look nervous,” yet you tell yourself that instantly.
+You would never tell another speaker "that pause made you look nervous," yet you tell yourself exactly that in an instant.

 Instead of rewatching, go by feeling.
-After your talk, take a moment to ask:
+Afterwards, take a moment to ask:

 Which parts felt strong?